 Basic information about contrails with suggestions for some activities and questions.

-The ultimate resource for Earth Science lesson plans, investigations and publications.
+The ultimate source for NASA Earth and space science lesson plans, investigations and other resources for educators.

 MY NASA DATA: Contrail Watching for Kids

 In this introductory investigation, students explore the basics of contrails formation and classification.

 Military planners have been interested in condensation trail (contrail) forecasts since World War II.
 Contrails can make any aircraft easy to locate by enemy forces, and no amount of modern stealth technology can hide an aircraft if it leaves a persistent contrail in its wake.
 In 1953, a scientist named H. Appleman published a chart that can be used to determine when a jet airplane would or would not produce a contrail.
 For many years, the US Air Force Global Weather Center used a similar chart to make contrail forecasts.
 Teacher version